privacypatterns/patterns/patterns/Location-granularity-(pattern).md

 ##Solution##

-Since much geographic data inherently has different levels of precision (see [[geographic ontologies]], for example) -- like street, city, county, state, country -- there may be natural divisions in the precision of location data.
+Since much geographic data inherently has different levels of precision (see [geographic ontologies](Geographic ontologies), for example) -- like street, city, county, state, country -- there may be natural divisions in the precision of location data.
 By collecting or distributing only the necessary level of granularity, a service may be able to maintain the same functionality without requesting or distributing potentially sensitive data.
 A local weather site can access only the user's zip code to provide relevant weather without ever accessing precise (and therefore sensitive) location information.

-A similar pattern is [[Fuzzing (pattern)|location fuzzing]] which uses an algorithm to decrease the accuracy of location data without changing its lat/lon precision.
+A similar pattern is [location fuzzing](Fuzzing) which uses an algorithm to decrease the accuracy of location data without changing its lat/lon precision.
 This may be useful if the application only functions on latitude/longitude data, but can be vulnerable to attack.

 In some cases, less granular data may also better capture the intent of a user (that tweet was about Sproul Plaza in general, not that particular corner) or be more meaningful to a recipient ("Nick is in Berkeley, CA" means more to my DC relatives than the particular intersection).
 For more along these lines, see, for example, [the Meaningful Location Project](http://www.meloproject.com/team).